 Many people think that stillbirths happen because of a developmental or genetic problem that means the baby could not survive.
 In fact, this is the case for fewer than one in ten stillborn babies.
-For as many as 6 in 10 stillborn babies, the cause of death is not known.
+For as many as four in ten stillborn babies, the cause of death is not known.

-The placenta is the temporary organ that joins the woman and the baby, allowing nutrients and oxygen to pass to the baby and the baby’s waste products to pass back to the mother.
+The placenta is the organ that joins the baby and mother in the womb, allowing nutrients and oxygen to pass to the baby.
 Some stillbirths happen because the placenta doesn’t function properly.
 This may happen gradually, and it may not be picked up by current routine antenatal monitoring.

 A baby who doesn’t get the right balance of nutrients may grow more slowly than expected.
 So a tailing off of a baby’s growth during pregnancy can signal a problem.
 Babies who are becoming poorly may move less often, too.

-Sands is funding the AFFIRM study that asks whether encouraging women to be aware of their baby’s movements and to tell their midwife promptly if their baby’s movements have changed could help reduce the number of stillbirths.
-If you are pregnant and are concerned about your baby’s movements, please contact your maternity unit.
+Sands helped fund research (the AFFIRM study) that asked whether encouraging women to be aware of their baby’s movements and to tell their midwife promptly if their baby’s movements have changed could help reduce the number of stillbirths.
+If you are pregnant and have any concerns about your baby’s movements, please contact your maternity unit straight away.